 MARCELLA REMUND is a native of Omaha, Nebraska, and a South Dakota transplant, where she teaches at the University of South Dakota in Vermillion.
 She also serves as Faculty Advisor for the University’s only creative writing & literary student organization, the Vermillion Literary Project (VLP).

 Her poems have appeared in numerous journals and anthologies.
-She is the author of a chapbook, The Sea is My Ugly Twin (Finishing Line Press 2018), and her first full-length collection, The Book of Crooked Prayer, is forthcoming from Finishing Line in June 2020.
+She is the author of a chapbook, The Sea is My Ugly Twin (Finishing Line Press 2018), and her first full-length collection, The Book of Crooked Prayer, is out from Finishing Line in July 2020.

 In addition to her own writing and university teaching, Marcella has been teaching writer-ly classes and giving presentations in public community education settings for more than 20 years.
 These classes include a broad range of subjects, including beginning creative writing, journaling, dream journaling, an introduction to the Magdalene Laundries of Ireland, and more.